-During the year ended 31 March 2021, the services contracts with Mr. Nam Ho Kwan, Mr. Ng Wan Lok and Ms. Wong Wing Hung have been renewed for another term of 3 years since 26 May 2020 on the same terms and conditions.
+Service contracts of the 2 executive Directors, namely Mr. Ng Wan Lok and Ms. Wong Wing Hung with the Company have been renewed for another term of 3 years between 26 May 2023 and 25 May 2026 on the same terms and conditions.